ombre-project/ombre-website/README.md

 This is the repository corresponding to Ombre's website.

+https://ombrecoin.github.io for viewing the latest live changes of the website

 Please feel free to contribute and improve this website as you see fit!

 Also, if you've experienced any bugs while using this site, please report an issue!

 ## Building This Site
 For the sake of development, it is sufficient to simply clone this project and run it normally (ie by opening index.html in a browser of your choice).
 However, before serving live, build this website using the provided build utility.